LifnaJos/Hyperledger-Fabric-Network-Go-Lang/README.md

 ![go-version](https://github.com/LifnaJos/Hyperledger-Fabric-Network-Go-Lang/blob/main/go-version.png)

-## Step 2 : Bootstraping the Network
+## Step 2 : Bootstraping the Network using IBM Microfab
 Microfab is a containerized Hyperledger Fabric runtime for use in development environments.

 #### 1. For running the network, copy the below export command and execute it in a command terminal